-Kindergarten students are predominantly sensorial learners who absorb everything in their environment and make it a part of themselves.
+Kindergarten is where the Forest School adventure begins.
+At this age, children are predominantly sensorial learners.
 From building a shelter to tracking an animal, everything they do builds their map of the world around them and how it works.
 This fluency of information gathering makes the forest setting a perfect environment with which to engage.
 The role of the teacher in this classroom is setting firm safety and community boundaries while helping children push their growth edges with new experiences and opportunities.

 By the end of the kindergarten year, most students possess:

 - The ability to identify the major flora of the Portland area, including edible and medicinal plants